 Jabbers Displays the total number of received packets that were longer than 1518 octets.
-This number excludes frame bits, but includes FCS octets that had either a bad Frame Check Sequence (FCS) with an integral number of octets (FCS Error) or a bad FCS with a non-integral octet (Alignment Error) number.
-The field range to detect jabbers is between 20 ms and 150 ms.
+This number excludes frame bits, but includes FCS octets that had either a bad FCS with an integral number of octets (FCS Error) or a bad FCS with a non-integral octet (Alignment Error) number.
+The field range to detect jabbers is 20-150 ms.